codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don’t seagulls fly over the bay?
-Because then they’d be bay-gulls!
+How does a scientist freshen their breath?
+With experi-mints!

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+This mobile OS held the largest market share in 2012.
- 1. Connection Layer
+ 1. Android
- 2. Physical Layer
+ 2. BlackBerry
- 3. Transport Layer
+ 3. Symbian
- 4. Application Layer
+ 4. iOS

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  iOS
 </details>